erjank/teaching/practices.md

 might want to know, but it does give trainers a pretty clear idea of who they're speaking to.

-1. Have you ever participated in a Software Carpentry or Data Carpentry workshop?
+1. Have you ever participated in a Software Carpentry workshop?
     (Check all that apply.)
     *   Yes, as a learner.
     *   Yes, as a helper.
     *   Yes, as an organizer.